Bridesburg in Philadelphia in Philadelphia County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Industry & Commerce • Military • Waterways & Vessels.
 A significant historical year for this entry is 1816.

 Location.
 40° 0.343′ N, 75° 3.484′ W. Marker is in Philadelphia, Pennsylvania, in Philadelphia County.
 It is in Bridesburg.
-Marker is on K&T Trail south of Walbach Street, on the right when traveling south.
+It is on K&T Trail south of Walbach Street, on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 5000 Richmond Street, Philadelphia PA 19137, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Ammunition Bunker (here, next to this marker); The Delaware River brought Philadelphia to life (about 300 feet away, measured in a direct line); Tacony / Wissinoming (approx. 0.2 miles away); Matthias W. Baldwin (approx. 0.4 miles away); Philadelphia Vietnam Veterans Memorial Society (approx. 0.6 miles away); Corporal Michael J. Crescenz (approx. 0.6 miles away); World War I Memorial (approx. 0.6 miles away); Veterans Memorial (approx. 0.7 miles away).
+At least 8 other markers are within walking distance of this marker: Ammunition Bunker (here, next to this marker); The Delaware River brought Philadelphia to life (about 300 feet away, measured in a direct line); Tacony / Wissinoming (approx. 0.2 miles away); Matthias W. Baldwin (approx. 0.4 miles away); Philadelphia Vietnam Veterans Memorial Society (approx. 0.6 miles away); Corporal Michael J. Crescenz (approx. 0.6 miles away); World War I Memorial (approx. 0.6 miles away); Veterans Memorial (approx. 0.7 miles away).
 Touch for a list and map of all markers in Philadelphia.

 Credits.
 This page was last revised on January 30, 2024.
 It was originally submitted on January 30, 2024, by Devry Becker Jones of Washington, District of Columbia.
-This page has been viewed 39 times since then.
+This page has been viewed 621 times since then and 51 times this year.
 Photos: 1, 2. submitted on January 30, 2024, by Devry Becker Jones of Washington, District of Columbia.